leagueofscholars/behavioral-ds.github.io/content/authors/quyu-kong/_index.md

 superuser: false

 # Role/position
-role: Research Associate<br/>(postdoctoral researcher)
+role: Research Scientist @ Alibaba DAMO Academy

 # Organizations/Affiliations
 organizations:
-- name: Australian National University
+- name: (current) Alibaba DAMO Academy
-- name: University of Technology Sydney
+- name: (previous) University of Technology Sydney

 # Short bio (displayed in user profile at end of posts)
+body: |
+  Quyu is a postdoctoral researcher in the Behavioral Data Science at the University of Technology Sydney, supervised by Dr Marian-Andrei Rizoiu.
+His current research focuses on building online information diffusion models for detecting online disinformation.

+  **Position at UTS:** Quyu was a PhD student, then a Research Associate (postdoctoral researcher) with the Behavioral Data Science lab.

+  **Next position after UTS:** Quyu took a position of Research Scientist @ Alibaba DAMO Academy.

 # bio: I am a Ph.D. student from the Computational Media Lab at the Research School of Computer Science of The Australian National University and affiliated with Data61, CSIRO.
 I am supervised by Dr Marian-Andrei Rizoiu, Prof Lexing Xie and Dr Stephen Wan.
 My current research focuses on modeling information diffusion in social media.
 Specifically, I am working on understanding the connection between epidemic models and self-exciting point processes and quantifying online diffusions with tools from the connection.
 bio: Quyu is a postdoctoral reseracher in the Behavioral Data Science at the University of Technology Sydney, supervised by Dr Marian-Andrei Rizoiu.
 His current research focuses on building online information diffusion models for detecting online disinformation.